netizenorg/netitor/README.md

 ne.updateDelay = 2000
 ne.friendlyErr = false
 ```
+### read-only properites

 Netitor is a fully static web-based editor, as such it allows you to save and load code sketches to the URL (no database or back-end needed to save/share/remix/etc), in order to check if the current URL has a hash with code/data in it you can use `ne.hasCodeInHash`, this read-only property returns either `true` or `false`

+You can check to see if the code in the editor is "tidy" (aka property formatted/indented) by calling `ne.isTidy`.

 ## Methods